 Rock-climbing, abseiling, coasteering or adventure swimming; there’s plenty for the adventurous in Mallorca!
 Find out what could be your next challenge. […] Hit the rocks

 Restaurants in Selva

 Being such a small village does limit your dining choices.
 Despite this there are still several restaurants to choose from.
 The best known of these is definitely Miceli’s.
 The small restaurant provides great views of the surrounding town and beyond.

 They offer a popular 5-course tasting menu that changes daily, depending on what the cook considers to be the best produce on her daily trip to the market.

-Mallorcan food with a twist, served in a traditional village house run by local chef Marga Coll.
-Choose individual courses or a tasting menu for incredibly good value.
-Enjoy! […] Miceli Restaurant Selva
+Mallorcan food served in a traditional village house run by local chef Marga Coll.
+Choose individual courses or a tasting menu for incredibly good value. […] Miceli Restaurant Selva

 Hotels in Selva

 Sitting just on the outskirts of Selva you will find the 4-star Petit Hotel Son Arnau.
 The owners, Alex and Susan, go out of their way to make guests welcome.
 The luxury hotel provides a haven of peace within touching distance of Selva.
 It also makes a great base for cyclists and hikers looking to explore the Tramuntana Mountains further.